ibm-cloud-docs/account/iam-serviceid.md

 {: #create_serviceid-cli}
 {: cli}

+Service ID groups help you when you encounter a limit on the number of service IDs allowed in an account.
+Instead of increasing these limits, which might lead to performance issues, Service ID groups provide a way to create more service IDs without impacting system performance.

 When you create a service ID, it must be added to a service ID group.
 The default group is created for you automatically, but you can create more groups if you need to.
 If you don't specify a service ID group, your service ID is added to the default group.

 You can't move a service ID to another group, so make sure that the correct group is specified in the command before you create the service ID.